fluxinc/zipline/README.md

 - Provides return logs to the USB.
 - Ability to return arbitrary files too.
 - Agnostic scripts or executables can be run, it is also easy to customize run commands on particular files
-- Synthesized status updates for headless operation
+- Synthesized status updates for headless operation.
+- Basic error handling to continue processing if one script/exe fails

 ## TODO